June 27, 2025

 Boys are more likely to stutter than girls, with a ratio of about 4:1.
 While many children outgrow speech disorder naturally, about 1 in 5 continue to stutter into adulthood.
 The condition varies in severity, with some people experiencing mild disruptions and others facing more significant challenges in daily communication.
 Stammering appears across all cultural and linguistic groups, including English, French, and Indigenous communities.

-What are the Symptoms of Stuttering?
+What Are the Common Symptoms of Stuttering in Children?

 Stuttering disrupts the flow of speech due to involuntary muscle movements in the face, mouth, throat, or chest.
 These disruptions can affect how smoothly a child communicates.